-Engaging in workplace discrimination, harassment or violence, as defined above, is a violation of this policy.
+Engaging in workplace discrimination, harassment or violence, as defined above, is a violation of this Policy.
 Policy violations also include, but are not limited to, engagement in the following behaviours and practices:

-- discrimination or harassment in any aspect of employment, which may include, but is not limited to, recruitment, selection, promotion, learning and development, performance management, redeployment, layoff, changes in pay and benefits, termination, job assignment, and granting leaves of absence; - workplace discrimination or harassment of an individual or group that occurs within the workplace, as broadly defined above; - workplace discrimination or harassment of an individual or group based on relationship, association, or dealings with a person or group identified by a prohibited ground under the Code, or because the individual or group is believed to be a member of a group covered by a prohibited ground under the Code;

-- sexual harassment as outlined under the Code; - sexual solicitation and related reprisal as outlined under the Code; - workplace violence, which may include, but is not limited to, the exercise of physical force, or an attempt to exercise physical force, by a person in the workplace that causes or could cause injury, or any statement or behaviour that could reasonably be interpreted as a threat to exercise physical force; - creating, contributing to, or condoning a poisoned work environment, which includes the public display of materials that create a negative, hostile or unpleasant workplace; - interference with an investigation in relation to this policy, including intimidating a complainant, respondent or witness, or influencing a person to give false or misleading information; - threatening or retaliating against an individual for exercising a right under this policy, or against any other person who is performing a legitimate role under this policy (appropriate management response to an employee or other person suspected or believed to be acting abusively or unacceptably is not considered to be retaliation contrary to this policy); and - frivolous or bad faith allegations, complaints, or accusations.
+- Workplace harassment or workplace violence as defined in the OHSA; - Discrimination or harassment in any aspect of employment or work, which may include, but is not limited to, recruitment, selection, promotion, learning and development, performance management, redeployment, layoff, changes in pay and benefits, termination, job assignment, and granting leaves of absence; - Workplace discrimination or harassment of an individual or group that occurs within the Workplace, as broadly defined above; - Workplace discrimination or harassment of an individual or group based on relationship, association, or dealings with a person or group identified by a prohibited ground under the Code, or because the individual or group is believed to be a member of a group covered by a prohibited ground under the Code; - Sexual harassment as outlined under the Code; - Sexual solicitation and related reprisal as outlined under the Code; - Workplace violence as defined in the OHSA;; - Creating, contributing to, or condoning a poisoned work environment, which includes the public display of materials that create a negative, hostile or unpleasant workplace; - Interference with an investigation in relation to this Policy, including intimidating a complainant, respondent or witness, or influencing a person to give false or misleading information; - Threatening or retaliating against an individual for exercising a right under this Policy, or against any other person who is performing a legitimate role under this Policy (appropriate management response to an employee or other person suspected or believed to be acting abusively or unacceptably is not considered to be retaliation contrary to this Policy); and - Frivolous or bad faith allegations, complaints, or accusations.

-This policy is meant to capture behaviour that is a departure from reasonable workplace conduct and that exceeds the usual limits of acceptable workplace interactions.
+This Policy is meant to capture behaviour that is a departure from reasonable workplace conduct and that exceeds the usual limits of acceptable workplace interactions.
 It is not meant to capture situations in which there may merely be a disagreement or general workplace conflict.
-Further, this policy does not curtail the right of management to: exercise its discretion in assigning tasks; implement organizational changes; monitor attendance and manage absenteeism; conduct performance reviews; impose and enforce deadlines; or to engage in other ordinary functions of management, so long as the exercise of such discretion is done in a reasonable and professional manner.
+Further, this Policy does not curtail the right of management to: exercise its discretion in assigning tasks; implement organizational changes; monitor attendance and manage absenteeism; conduct performance reviews; impose and enforce deadlines; or to engage in other ordinary functions of management, so long as the exercise of such discretion is done in a reasonable and professional manner.